Skip to Content

 What Is Paternity & Why Is It Important?

-Paternity refers to the legal acknowledgment of a man as the father of a child, establishing rights and responsibilities such as financial support and inheritance.
-It is crucial as it determines essential legal rights for both the child and the father, impacting support arrangements, custody, and the child's legal status as an heir.
+Paternity refers to the legal recognition of a man as a child’s father, creating both rights and responsibilities such as financial support and inheritance.
+Legal paternity shapes the rights of both child and father, influencing support, custody, and inheritance matters.

 How Can Paternity Be Disputed in Burlington?